 Get more from your GPS-controlled farm equipment

-We can turn our soil type mapping and crop health mapping data into zoned GPS maps to support variable rate seeding, variable rate nutrition, variable rate pesticide and herbicide application and variable rate fertilization using your existing GPS-controlled tractors and equipment.
+In consultation with your agronomist, we can turn your soil type mapping and crop health mapping data into zoned GPS maps to support variable rate seeding, variable rate fertilising and variable rate pesticide and herbicide application you can utilise using your existing GPS-controlled tractors and equipment.

-In conjunction with your agronomist or crop consultant, we can show you how to use soil pH zone mapping to ensure you are adding just the levels of lime, gypsum, phosphorus, nitrogen, potassium and other nutrients that your soil and intended crop require.
+In conjunction with your agronomist or crop consultant, we can show you how to use soil pH and nutrient zone mapping to ensure you are adding just the levels of lime, gypsum, phosphorus, nitrogen, potassium and other nutrients that your soil and crop need for maximum yield.
 This alone can save up to 25% of crop input costs while promoting more uniform crop yields in variable soil types.